OWASP/www-committee-chapter/tab_resources_for_chapters.md

 ---

 ## Resources For Chapters
-  A repository of useful resources for Chapters
+  A repository of useful resources for Chapters can be found [here](https://github.com/OWASP/www-committee-chapter/tree/master/resources/presentations)

+* Presentations
+* Event Management
+* Sponsors
+* Speakers
+* Merchandise